RTEMS/rtems-docs/c_user/semaphore_manager.rst

 specified semaphore.
 A simplified version of the ``rtems_semaphore_obtain`` directive can be described as follows:

-.. sidebar:: Note

-    If semaphore's count is greater than zero then decrement semaphore's count else wait for release of semaphore return SUCCESSFUL.
+    If the semaphore's count is greater than zero then decrement the semaphore's count else wait for release of semaphore then return SUCCESSFUL.

 When the semaphore cannot be immediately acquired, one of the following situations applies: